Federico Gravina: Trafalgar

-When Napoleon proposed to invade Great Britain, following the orders of the government of Godoy, Gravina was placed under the command of French Admiral Villeneuve, who took the Franco-Spanish fleet into Caribbean waters to confuse the British fleet.
+When Napoleon proposed to invade Great Britain, following the orders of the government of Godoy, Gravina was placed under the command of French Admiral Pierre-Charles Villeneuve, who took the Franco-Spanish fleet into Caribbean waters to mislead the British navy.
 The objective was to allow the crossing of the English Channel by 180,000 men that Napoleon had waiting around Boulogne.
 The deception did not have desired effect.
 On its return the Franco-Spanish fleet was intercepted by a fleet under Sir Robert Calder at the Battle of Cape Finisterre, losing the Spanish ships Firme and San Rafael.
 After this they took refuge in Cádiz by order of Villeneuve, contradicting the original plan of Napoleon.
 The French soldiers never embarked, and were moved to the interior of Europe, freeing many of them to take part in the Battle of Austerlitz.
 He later moved his flag to Príncipe de Asturias.

 In Cadiz relations between the supposed allies were poor.
 Gravina and other Spanish commanders argued strongly with the French, who wanted to sail immediately, whereas the Spaniards recommended waiting for more favourable conditions.
 Gravina was also concerned about the yellow fever epidemic that had left his ships short of men, as well as the lingering resentment against the French, for their perceived lack of support at the Battle of Cape Finisterre.
 The fleet finally left Cadiz on 20 October 1805, leading to the Battle of Trafalgar the next day.

-During the battle Gravina, in his flagship Príncipe de Asturias, found himself attacked by three British ships at once.
+During the battle Gravina, on his flagship Príncipe de Asturias, found himself attacked by three British ships at once.
 The main mast and mizzen were shot through, rigging and sails shot to pieces.
 At about half past three in the afternoon Gravina's left arm was shattered by grapeshot, and seeing a looming defeat, he managed to gather ten ships around his flagship and fell back to Cadiz under tow.

-Despite this Gravina was promoted to the highest military rank of Capitán-General de la Armada (Admiral of the Fleet), but he never fully recovered from his wounds and finally succumbed on 9 May 1806, aged 49.
+Despite this Gravina was promoted to the highest military rank of captain general of the Navy, but he never fully recovered from his wounds and finally succumbed to them on 9 May 1806, aged 49.
 On his deathbed he said, "I am a dying man, but I die happy; I am going, I hope and trust, to join Nelson, the greatest hero that the world perhaps has produced."

 In turn the Gibraltar Chronicle paid the following tribute, "Spain loses in Gravina the most distinguished officer in her navy; one under whose command her fleets, though sometimes beaten, always fought in such a manner as to merit the encomiums of their conquerors."
 As Napoleon wrote in a letter of 11 August 1805: "Gravina is all genius and decision in combat.
 If Villeneuve had had those qualities, the battle of Finisterre would have been a complete victory".
 Gravina is buried at the Panteón de Marinos Ilustres in San Fernando, Cadiz.

+Ancestry

+Commemoration

+The cruiser Gravina, which was in commission in the Spanish Navy in the early 1880s, was named for Gravina.